factorhouse/examples/fh-local-kafka-connect-iceberg/README.md

 ## Kafka Connect for Orders Sink in Iceberg

-This example demonstrates how to ingest Avro-encoded order records from a Kafka topic into a Flink SQL source table, and write them to an Iceberg table stored in object storage (MinIO) using the Iceberg connector.
-Since Flink SQL does not support defining Iceberg's hidden partitioning, the sink table is created using Spark SQL instead.
+This example demonstrates how to stream Avro-encoded Kafka messages into an Iceberg table using Kafka Connect.
+The sink table is pre-created with Spark SQL to define custom partition columns.
+Once the connector is deployed via Kpow, records are written to MinIO in partitioned Parquet files.

 ## How to start